solidnerd/docker-bookstack/README.md

 and after that open your Browser and go to [http://localhost:8080](http://localhost:8080) .

+## Issues

+If you have any issues feel free to create an [issue on GitHub](https://github.com/solidnerd/docker-bookstack/issues).

 ## How to use the Image without Docker compose
 Networking changed in Docker v1.9, so you need to do one of the following steps.